MostafaAbdoo/mangao-s-vault/Bug Hunting/IDOR.md

 - Understand how they use ID's, hashes, and their API.
 Do this by looking at the API Documentations if they have one.
 - If endpoint has a name like /api/users/myinfo, check for /api/admins/myinfo
 - try copy attacker's session
+- Burp's Sequencer > checks randomness of a cookie or a token

 ## Top IDOR parameters to look out for
 ```